bcaptain404/vide/README.md

 VIDE ("Vim IDE") is intended to turn Vim into a decent programming IDE via the use of plugins and configs, via a reproducible Vim configuration system—designed to be cloned, bootstrapped, and sandboxed anywhere, without risk to your real Vim environment.

+Take a look at vide-cheatsheet.md for keystrokes and example workflow.

 NOTE: This software has NOT been tested; it has primarily been created as a means to recreate a Vim installation for my own personal workflow.

 run vim-bootstrap.sh [homedir] to install.